Principal Care Management in Florida.

 How does PCM work for providers in Florida?

 Principal Care Management (PCM) allows Florida providers to bill Medicare for focused management of a single high-complexity chronic condition using CPT codes 99424, 99425, 99426, 99427.
 Medicare covers PCM under the same framework as CCM.
-Florida Medicaid provides full supplementary coverage.
-CCN Health streamlines PCM workflows including condition-specific care plans, medication management tracking, and automated billing for Florida practices.
+Florida Medicaid provides partial supplementary coverage.
+Prevalent conditions like heart failure drive PCM demand across Florida.
+CCN Health streamlines PCM workflows including condition-specific care plans, medication management tracking, and automated billing — integrating with 5+ major health systems including HCA Healthcare and AdventHealth.

 Medicare Billing